rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 ## Part 2: Early drop lints

+The interaction of moves and "resource acquisition is initialization" (RAII) patterns can have surprising consequences.
+Under the current dynamic drop semantics, drops normally occur at the end of scope, but not if a value has been moved.
+Under static drop semantics, drops of moved values occur earlier.
+In many cases, it is unclear what the user intended.

 Some users may be surprised by the implicit drops that are injected by static drop semantics, especially if the drop code being executed has observable side-effects.